JRL-CARI-CNR-UNIBS/Robothon2023/robothon2023_tree/README.md

 ### Door opening

 To open the door on the taskboard, the robot grasp the handle and moves following a circular trajectory around the door's rotational axis.
-A final brief linear movement increases the degree of openness to avoid possible collisions with the following task.
+A final brief linear movement increases the opening to avoid possible collisions with the following task.

 <p align="center">
   <img height="400" src="https://github.com/JRL-CARI-CNR-UNIBS/Robothon2023/blob/master/robothon2023_images/doorOpeningBT">